peinan/easy-link-collector-extension/README.md

 For development setup, architecture details, debugging instructions, and contribution guidelines, see [DEVELOPMENT.md](./DEVELOPMENT.md).

+## Privacy Policy

+For information about how we collect, use, and protect your data, see our [Privacy Policy](./PRIVACY_POLICY.md).

 ## License

 This project is licensed under the [MIT License](./LICENSE).